256-bit encryption

 Learn more about the

-Bismarck model here:
+Bismarck ship model here:

 https://en.wikipedia.org/wiki/German_battleship_Bismarck